Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 # Introduction

-This Java version of Glyco-PAINT will fully replace the current Python-based version.
-Functionally, the versions are identical, but many improvements have been implemented.
-The most important improvements include:
+This Java version of Glyco-PAINT fully replaces the Python-based version.
+Functionally, the versions are identical, but many improvements have been implemented:

-- **Simplified user interface**, with fewer pipeline components, directly accessible as desktop applications (eliminating the need to use a development environment such as PyCharm as previously).
+- **Simplified user interface**, with fewer pipeline components, directly accessible as desktop applications (eliminating the need to use a development environment such as PyCharm).
 - **Improved validation**, making it less likely for incorrect input to interfere or invalidate with calculations.
-- **Streamlined code**, recreated from the base, making it much easier to understand and maintain.
+- **Streamlined code**, recreated from zero, making it much easier to understand and maintain.
-- **Better documentation**, making the code more to users.
+- **Better documentation**, making the code more acessible to users.
 - **Improved version management**, fully utilising the GitHub release mechanism and installers for macOS and Windows.

-Whereas the functionality of this version is identical to the Python version, results from the Python version are not 100% reproducible.
+Whereas the functionality of this version is identical to the Python version, results from the Python version can not be 100% reproduced.
 Partially this is because of some improvements in the implementation of core algorithms, but more so because of the inherent indeterministic behaviour of the TrackMate calculation engine itself (also with the Python environment itself, results are not 100% reproducible).
-Differences are small and do not impact the analysis and conclusion drawn from experiments.
+Differences are small and are not believed to impact the analysis and conclusion drawn from experiments.

-The code for the Python version and the new Java version is available on: [Glyco-PAINT Python](https://github.com/Leiden-chemical-immunology/Glyco-PAINT) GitHub and [Glyco-PAINT Java](https://github.com/Leiden-chemical-immunology/Glyco-PAINT-Java).
-You no longer need access to the code for running the pipeline, but nevertheless familiarity with the core algorithms is desirable for more effective use of the pipeline
+The code for the Python version and the new Java version is available on GitHub at: [Glyco-PAINT Python](https://github.com/Leiden-chemical-immunology/Glyco-PAINT) GitHub and [Glyco-PAINT Java](https://github.com/Leiden-chemical-immunology/Glyco-PAINT-Java).
+You no longer need access to the code for running the pipeline, but nevertheless familiarity with the core algorithms is desirable for more confident use of the pipeline

-In addition to the published code itself, a Javadoc site provides a complete, web-based reference of all public classes and methods in the PAINT software.
+In addition to the published code itself, a JavaDoc site provides a complete, web-based reference of all public classes and methods in the PAINT software.
 It is automatically generated from the code comments and published on GitHub Pages, allowing you to browse the documentation directly in your web browser.
 Each module and package includes detailed descriptions of its purpose, parameters, and return values, making it easier to understand and extend the software.
 You can access the latest version of the Javadoc at [Glyco-PAINT Javadoc](https://leiden-chemical-immunology.github.io/Glyco-PAINT-Java/).

 Example images are published on Zenodo and can be used as [Glyco-PAINT reference images](https://doi.org/10.5281/zenodo.17487086).